1. Vacays with the fam

 It's OK to pay for comfort and convenience if you have the money to spare.

 12. Donations to charity

 The Bezos Family Foundation handles all of Jeff Bezos' philanthropic efforts.
-He has been criticized because his giving has seemed relatively small compared to that of other billionaires like Mark Zuckerberg and Bill Gates.
+In the past, he has been criticized because his giving has seemed relatively small compared to that of other billionaires like Mark Zuckerberg and Bill Gates.

 13. A double-sized estate

 Every king needs his castle.
 Bezos has more than one.